 Autres avocats clés:

-Juliet Reingold; Andrew Petry; Patrick Wallace; Adam Cooper; Samual Chapman
+Juliet Reingold; Waltter Kulvik; Andrew Petry; Patrick Wallace; Sara Barin; Corinne Noel

 Les références

-‘Andrew Petry is a very experienced partner with wide coverage and impeccable skills; very client friendly approach.’
+‘Andrew Petry is the partner in charge with us, a partner with huge experience and with a client friendly approach.’

 Principaux clients